-TORQ Cycling Team Announces Sponsorship by Dubai Investments and Dubai Investments Park to Promote a Healthier Lifestyle
+TORQ Cycling Team Announces Sponsorship By Dubai Investments And Dubai Investments Park To Promote A Healthier Lifestyle

 Date

-(MENAFN- mslgroup) The TORQ cycling team has announced that the 2025 cycling event will be sponsored by Dubai Investments, a leading investment company listed on the Dubai Financial Market, and its wholly owned subsidiary Dubai Investments Park (DIP).
+(MENAFN- Mid-East Info) The TORQ cycling team has announced that the 2025 cycling event will be sponsored by Dubai Investments, a leading investment company listed on the Dubai financial Market, and its wholly owned subsidiary Dubai Investments Park (DIP).

 TORQ is an amateur Emirati cycling team, and the support from Dubai Investments and Dubai Investments Park comes as part of the Group's corporate social responsibility strategy and commitment to the youth and sports sectors, aligned with the vision of the UAE's wise leadership to promote a healthier, more active, and vibrant lifestyle.